Crew insights: Their love of demolition and why they stay with Demo For Your Reno

 Why Work For a Living Wage Employer in Demolition?

 The demo business is no stranger to high turnover rates.
 Demo For Your Reno has always been different.
-We understand that demolition may not be your dream job, but we are upfront with potential and current employees alike that we wish to provide long-term employment
+We understand that demolition may not be your dream job, but we are upfront with potential and current employees alike that we wish to provide long-term employment.

 Our demolition company has provided a stable vocation to many, as well as a launchpad for career growth, which we continually aspire to foster.
 Many of our workers saw this as a temporary and interim way to earn while job-seeking elsewhere.
-However, they chose to stay when they saw the pros of working for DFYR. ( But you don’t have to take our word for it when we have employee testimonials to prove this!)
+However, they chose to stay when they saw the pros of working for DFYR.

 What it means to be a Living Wage Employer

-The unfortunate reality is that job-seekers in today’s demolition job market feel they must take what they can get.
-Resulting in an increasing number of people working for undeservingly lower wages.
+The unfortunate reality is that job seekers in today’s demolition job market feel they must take what they can get, resulting in an increasing number of people working for undeservingly lower wages.

-The heartwrenching result is seeing workers facing hardship and isolation, not to mention difficult choices like putting food on the table or buying winter boots for their children.
+The heart-wrenching result is seeing workers facing hardship and isolation, not to mention difficult choices like putting food on the table or buying winter boots for their children.
 Low wages can put people into insurmountable debt and cause anxiety that leads to debilitating health problems over time.
 Here in the GTA, many adults work two or three jobs just to make rent.

 Demo For Your Remo believes employers who pay a living wage are acknowledging their humanity and responsibility to their people.
 DFYR has, and always will be, dedicated to helping raise up our employees as they raise families.
-We cultivate a respectful, diverse workplace that encourages pride of ownership.
+We cultivate a respectful, diverse workplace that encourages pride in ownership.

 Check out this article about inflation and the importance of a living wage.